Last updated: July 30, 2021

 View COVID-related updates and FAQs for customers.

-Changes to UBC Parking Rates Effective May 4, 2020
+UBC Parking Rates

-If you don’t have a permit and wish to park at UBC, you will now be required to pay for parking.
+If you don’t have a permit and wish to park at UBC, you are now be required to pay for parking.
 Please pay at the nearest meter or from your phone via the HONK payment app.

 For permit holders requiring a refund, we will continue to process refunded permits at the end of the month